slarmoo/.github/profile/webServers/https/https.md

 ## ☑ Assignment

+If you have not already leased a domain name then go back and review that instruction.

 Secure your web server communication by configuring Caddy to request a certificate from Let's Encrypt for you domain name.

 Submit a URL for web server's hostname to the Canvas assignment.